 Google is getting smarter and smarter as the years go by.
 The personalization of search is making it so that users get tailored results that fit their specific needs in mere seconds.
 As an SEO professional, it can be hard to keep up with the changes needed to leverage the power of Google.
 Gone are the days of stuffing keywords into a web page and hoping it would attract the attention of the search algorithm.

 Keywords are still important, but it is critical for an SEO professional to try to anticipate what keywords, keyword strings, and search phrases a user may type into a search engine.
 Incorporating variations of those words and phrases will boost rankings.
 Your target keyword may be a first, too – in other words, a user may search for a specific word or phrase, and if that word or phrase appears in your Web content first, you may be the top entity on search results pages!
 So, don’t forgo keywords even though the landscape has become more challenging.
+Always do keyword research and seo keyword research first.

 Finally, continual monitoring of a site’s performance in terms of SEO is critical.
 It is possible to refine content quickly to suit changes in ranking.
 There are several tools available, such as Rank Tracker by SEO PowerSuite, SEMRush SEO rank tracker, Pro Rank Tracker, and much more.
 These tools make regular monitoring a snap and will help give you the edge as you strive for those top positions on Google search results pages.